manassaloi/manassaloi.github.io/_posts/2019-08-27-learn-business-strategy.markdown

 10. **[Competing Against Luck](https://manassaloi.com/booksummaries/2017/07/22/competing-against-luck-christensen.html)**:  Customers don’t buy products or services; they "hire" them to do a job.

+11. **[Playing to Win - A.G.
+Lafley](https://manassaloi.com/booksummaries/2016/01/28/playing-win-lafley.html)**: Strategy is about making specific choices to win in the marketplace.

 Honorary mentions: **Good to great**, **Built to last**, **Blue Ocean Strategy**, **The Innovator’s Dilemma** I read them long back.
 Have to re read and take notes.